Mary Bell

 Mary Flora Bell (born 26 May 1957) is an English woman who, as a juvenile, killed two preschool-age boys in Scotswood, an inner suburb of Newcastle upon Tyne, in 1968.
-Bell committed her first killing when she was 10 years old.
-In both instances, Bell informed her victim he had a sore throat, which she would massage before proceeding to strangle him.
+Bell committed her first killing when she was ten years old.
+In both instances, Bell informed her victim that he had a sore throat, which she would massage before proceeding to strangle him.

 Bell was convicted of manslaughter in relation to both killings in December 1968, in a trial held at Newcastle Assizes when she was 11 years old, and in which her actions were judged to have been committed under diminished responsibility.
-Her accomplice in at least one of the killings, 13-year-old Norma Joyce Bell (no relation), was acquitted of all charges.
 She is Britain's youngest female killer and was diagnosed with a psychopathic personality disorder prior to her trial.
+Her alleged accomplice in at least one of the killings, 13-year-old Norma Joyce Bell (no relation), was acquitted of all charges.

 Bell was released from custody in 1980, at the age of 23.
 A lifelong court order granted her anonymity, which has since been extended to protect the identity of her daughter and granddaughter.
 She has since lived under a series of pseudonyms.